pyeventsourcing/eventsourcing/docs/topics/introduction.rst

 This is a library for event sourcing in Python.
 At its core, this library supports storing and retrieving sequences of items, such as the domain events of event-sourced aggregates in a domain-driven design.
-A variety of schemas and technologies can be used for sequencing and storing events, and this library supports several of these possibilities.
+A variety of schemas and technologies can be used for storing events, and this library supports several of these possibilities.

-To demonstrate how storing and retrieving domain events can be used effectively as a persistence mechanism in an event-sourced application, this library includes base classes for event-sourced aggregates and applications.
+To demonstrate how storing and retrieving domain events can be used effectively as a persistence mechanism in an event-sourced application, this library includes base classes and examples of event-sourced aggregates and event-sourced applications.

-It is possible to define an entire application, and indeed an entire distributed system of event-sourced applications, independently of infrastructure.
+It is possible using this library to define an entire event-driven system of event-sourced applications independently of infrastructure and mode of running.
 That means system behaviours can be rapidly developed whilst running the entire system synchronously in a single thread with a single in-memory database.
-And then, the system can be run asynchronously on a cluster with durable databases, with the system effecting exactly the same behaviour.
+And then the system can be run asynchronously on a cluster with durable databases, with the system effecting exactly the same behaviour.

 Design overview